arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/giga-audio/content.md

 ### Playback with the GIGA R1 DACs

 The GIGA R1 12-bit DAC channels can also be used to create a simple mono or stereo audio playback.
-In the following example, we will use a USB drive as our source for a .WAV audio files and output them using custom libraries to help us process these files.
+In the following example, we will use a USB drive as our source for a .WAV audio files and output them using custom libraries to help us process them.
 A 3.5mm audio jack-compatible speaker is also required for the audio playback output.

 The libraries we are going to use are the following: